SaaS Compliance

 Cons

-• Specific configuration for Bihar's 50% Basic vs CTC mandate is not explicitly detailed.
+• Specific mention of the 50% Basic pay rule's application is not detailed.

 Pricing signal: Indicative per-employee or module pricing — confirm on the official site.